 The average temperature in Mendoza in June

-By the end of the month, it’s also possible for the first snowfalls to occur in the high mountain region.
-So, when visiting Luján de Cuyo, Valle de Uco, and the Andes region, you may already see the first traces of snow in Mendoza.
+At the end of June, the first snowfalls may already occur in the Andes region.
+So, when visiting Luján de Cuyo, Valle de Uco, and the High Mountain area, you might already see the first signs of snow in Mendoza.

 Precipitation and humidity in Mendoza in June

-The average precipitation in Mendoza in June is 23 mm.
-Therefore, the likelihood is that there will be only 3 rainy days during the month.
+The average precipitation in Mendoza in June is 5 mm.
+Therefore, it is likely to have only 3 rainy days during the month.

 Daylight duration in June

-The days are already getting quite short in Mendoza in June, as the sun rises later and sets earlier as the month progresses.
-During this month, the day has an average of 9.5 hours of sunlight, with the sun rising around 8:30 a.m. and setting around 6 p.m.
+The days are already getting quite short in Mendoza in June, as the sun rises later and sets earlier throughout the month.
+During this month, there is an average of 10 hours of daylight, with the sun rising around 8 a.m. and setting around 6 p.m.

 2. What to do in Mendoza in June: Unmissable excursions for the month